THE MANIFOLD LAB

-The Biosocial Research Lab draws together a diverse group of researchers, artists, scientists, educators, and practitioners from a wide array of disciplinary fields.
-The Lab is co-directed by Prof. Maggie MacLure, Prof. Elizabeth de Freitas, and Dr. David Rousell, who comprise a core team of interdisciplinary researchers specialising in critical and creative approaches to the study of learning and behaviour.
+The Manifold Lab draws together a diverse group of researchers, artists, scientists, educators, and practitioners from a wide array of disciplinary fields.
+The Lab is co-directed by Prof. Maggie MacLure and Prof. Elizabeth de Freitas, who along with Dr. David Rousell comprise a core team of interdisciplinary researchers specialising in critical and creative approaches to the study of learning and behaviour.
 Together they contribute a range of experience and expertise to the Lab's core vision and operations, including specialisations in language and literacy; science, technology and mathematics education; process philosophy; critical posthumanist and new materialist theory; ecological aesthetics; contemporary art practice and research-creation.
 Affiliated members of the Lab include leading educational researchers, scientists, and artists located both within the UK and internationally, as well as a core group of PhD students currently pursing innovative research directions within the Lab's key research areas.

 The Lab also holds a regular series of biosocial research seminars, reading groups, exhibitions, and collaboratories that address the emerging intersections between the life sciences, social sciences, arts, and humanities.
 Our emphasis on transdisciplinary and collaborative approaches is driven by the changing nature of life in the 21st century, and the need to develop new understandings of learning and behaviour that are responsive to these changing conditions.

-The projects and publications produced by members of the Biosocial Research Lab are organised into four key research areas:
+The projects and publications produced by members of the Manifold Lab are organised into four key research areas:

 Sense and Sensation: Our Lab uses multi-sensory technologies and methods to study learning and behaviour in authentic settings and situations, or "living labs".
 We are interested in developing new ways to understand the affective, sensory, and perceptual dimensions of learning as an embodied and relational process.
 We are currently investigating the use of wearable biosensors, body cameras, and environmental sensors in conjunction with sensory approaches to ethnography, design-based research, and socially-engaged arts practice.